 Though this seems a little complicated, once you begin playing, Empires is actually pretty simple and flows quite quickly.
 You might do multiple rounds of this energizer at various stages of your workshop: people tend to like having another go once they get good at the game!

-While all online energizers featured here are good for connecting remote workers and teambuilding, these exercises are more in-depth and expressly designed for promoting teamwork or helping your group get to know one another.
+While all the energizers featured here are good for connecting remote workers and team building, these exercises are more in-depth and expressly designed for promoting teamwork or helping your group get to know one another.
+If your virtual meeting is designed expressly for building team spirit, bring one of these activities to your next video call.

 Do you remember doing scavenger hunts as a kid during hot summers?
 We loved them too!
 While you can’t replicate the feeling of finding an object up a tree or buried in the dirt, you can get an online team working together and having fun trying to find the items on a list.